njgeorge000158/Crowdfunding-ETL/README.TECHNICAL.md

 crowdfunding_etl.py

-error_handle_functions.py

-log_constants.py

-log_functions.py

-log_subroutines.py

-pandas_process_functions.py

-PySubroutines.py
+logx_constants.py

+logx.py

+pandasx_constants.py

+pandasx.py

+timex.py

 If the folders, logs and images, are not present, the IPython notebook will create them.
 The folder, resources, holds input and output files from the IPython Notebook; the folder, logs, contains debug and log files from testing the IPython Notebook; the folder, images has the PNG image files of the IPython Notebook's tables and plots; and the folder, sql, includes SQL scripts, Entity-Relationship Diagrams, and images of query results.

 To place the IPython notebook in log mode or image mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In debug mode, the program displays the debug information and writes it to a debug file in the folder, logs; the same is true in log mode for log information sent to a log file.
-If the program is in log mode but not debug mode, it displays no debug information, but writes that information to the log file.
-If the program is in image mode, it writes all DataFrames, hvplot maps, and matplotlib plots to png files in the folder, images.
+In log mode, it writes information to the log file in the folder, logs.
+If the program is in image mode, it writes all dataframes, hvplot maps, and matplotlib plots to png files in the folder, images.

 ----